 Okame is unusual amongst the flowering cherries in that it often produces a crop of small dark cherries - not palatable for humans, but useful for birds.

 Okame was developed by the English flowering cherry enthusiast Captain Collingwood Ingram (known to his friends as "Cherry" Ingram).
 It is a hybrid of Prunus incisa (the Fuji cherry) and Prunus campanulata (the Formosan cherry).
 It inherits the former's compact proportions, hardiness and excellent autumn leaf colours, and the attractive shell pink blossom of the latter.
-Definitely a case where the whole is greater than the sum of the parts.

 Approximate girth: 6/8cm.